 Links that Matter

 Google and other search engines use links from other sites to yours as quality signals, or votes.
-Pages with links from related, authoritative sites rank higher in search.
+Pages with links from related, authoritative sites rank higher on Search engine Results Pages (SERPs).

 Why Optimize Your Content